 To complete your set of live-performance mikes, let’s add a hi-hat mike as well as one for each of your toms.
 Even though dynamic mikes are used on hi-hats in live situations, you really should use condensers, because they inherently reproduce the desired frequencies.
 This is most important when playing music that relies heavily on the hi-hat for its feel, such as pop, rock, and funk.
 The tighter the pick-up pattern the better, as this will minimize the amount of snare drum bleed.

 If you crave more high frequencies from your toms, try the AKG C 518 M (Fig. 15).
-Being a high-quality, clip-on condenser mike, it’s a different animal than the three mentioned dynamic mikes.
-It has a classic small-diaphragm condenser-mike curve, gradual roll-off of the lows, flat mids, a smooth boost from 5—12kHz, then quick but smooth cut to 20kHz.
+Being a high quality, clip-on condenser mike, it’s a different animal than the three mentioned dynamic mikes.
+It has a classic small-diaphragm condenser-mike curve, gradual roll-off of the lows, flat mids, a smooth boost at 5–12kHz, then quick but smooth cut to 20kHz.
 You’ll be happy with any of these mikes.

 TIP: As with the internal kick miking system and snare drum mike clip, if you want to make the sound engineer your friend, also get mike mounts that attach to your tom hoops.
 These make getting them on and off much easier.